 7 Exceptional Famous Tourist Attractions in Brazil

-Brazil is one of South America’s most important travel destinations and makes billions in tourism annually.
+Brazil is one of South America’s most influential travel destinations and makes billions in tourism annually.
 Long white sand beaches and the untouched wilderness of the Amazon rainforest are the main attractions in Brazil.
 Brazil, the largest country in South America, takes up almost half of the continent.

 Almost everything is located in the southern hemisphere, and a large part is tropical, with large sections of rainforest filled with exotic plants and wildlife.
 Gold from Brazil’s mines still lines the churches of Portugal, the colonial power that ruled Brazil until 1822.